 To my students: What do you see when you look in the mirror?
 I hope you see how powerful you are with the knowledge you’ve acquired because of the diversity of your interests and skills.
 What do you see when you look out of the window?
 I hope you can describe a beautifully kinetic world whose very diversity amplifies how special you are because your very being enhances the differences others see out of their window.

-Kyair Butts is Teacher of the Year 2019 for Baltimore City Public Schools.
-He teaches Grade 6 English language arts at Waverly Elementary/Middle School.
+Kyair Butts is the 2019 Teacher of the Year for Baltimore City Public Schools.
+He teaches Grade 7 English language arts at Henderson Hopkins Partnership School.